markgollnick/taggart/README.md

     - Photos

 Note that `taggart.remap()` may be a very slow operation, depending on how many files/tags Taggart needs to remap.
-You may check Taggart's current memory map setting by checking the `taggart.MAPPING` value, and if you wish, you may even explicitly set it after loading Taggart, with the `taggart.TAG_TO_FILE` and/or the `taggart.FILE_TO_TAG` values.
+You may check Taggart’s current memory map setting by checking the `taggart.MAPPING` value, and if you wish, you may even explicitly set it after loading Taggart, with the `taggart.TAG_TO_FILE` and/or the `taggart.FILE_TO_TAG` values.
 Also, when using the alternate mapping, note